kristoff-it/zine-ssg.io/content/log.md

   - `interface`: prints out the interface of a given SuperHTML template file, useful to bootstrap a new SuperHTML template that extends another.

+- Zine and some of its dependencies depend on [kristoff-it/zig-afl-kit](https://github.com/kristoff-it/zig-afl-kit) for fuzzing.
+I tried now to make it a lazy dependency so that users don't have to download it just to use Zine (as it's a dev-only dependency), but I haven't yet been able to fully test that I did so correctly.

 ### 2024-7-25

 <button>copy</button>